Kong/blog-mocking/README.md

 ##### Login to Konnect and create a Personal Access Token

-When you are ready to begin, log into your trial Kong Konnect accoun and can create a personal access token, which will be used to make API calls to configure our service mesh.
+When you are ready to begin, log into your trial Kong Konnect account and create a personal access token, which will be used to make API calls to configure our service mesh.
 See below screen shot.

 ![personal access token](images/pat.jpg)